YumaYX/rubydemodoc/input/heredoc/with_value.md

-This Ruby code snippet demonstrates string interpolation and heredoc syntax.
-The code assigns the string 'ruby' to the variable `value`.
-Then, it uses a heredoc to define a string variable named `doc`.
-Inside the heredoc, it inserts the value of the `value` variable using string interpolation, effectively creating a string that contains the word "ruby".
-The `<<~EOL` syntax indicates a heredoc, and `EOL` is the delimiter.
-The content between the `<<~EOL` and the closing `EOL` is treated as a single string.
+This Ruby code snippet demonstrates the use of a heredoc string to define a string literal.
+The code initializes a string variable `value` to the string "ruby".
+Then, it uses a heredoc string (denoted by `<<~EOL`) to create a multiline string.
+Within the heredoc, the value of the `value` variable is embedded directly into the string.
+The `EOL` marker at the end of the heredoc signifies the end of the string.